2025 Lime Mobility Insights Competition

 Contact [email protected] for any questions.

-Meet the 2024 Lime Mobility Insights Competition Winners
+2024 Mobility Insights Competition

-Read last year's announcement to discover the key findings of the 2024 Mobility Insights Competition.
-Download the report, "Lessons from Lime Data: How Cities can use Shared Micromobility Data for Transportation Planning & Policy" and watch the full recording of the 2024 announcement webinar below.
+Washington, D.C., and Bloomington, Indiana were the winners of the 2024 Mobility Insights Competition.
+Read last year's announcement to discover the key findings of the 2024 Mobility Insights Competition or download the report, "Lessons from Lime Data: How Cities can use Shared Micromobility Data for Transportation Planning & Policy”.